International dollar: Inflation adjusting

-Description of Geary-Khamis system
+Description of Geary–Khamis system

+It is an iterative method based on the solution of (m + n) linear equations; a country's currency is chosen as the reference monetary unit and set equal to 1, and all the values of the Purchasing Power Parities are initially set equal to 1, for example, and the system is solved, iterating until the PPP values converge.

-Suppose PPPj is the parity of j-th currency with a currency called international dollars, which may reflect any currency, however, US dollar is the most commonly used.
-Then the international price Pi is defined as an international average of prices of i-th commodity in various countries.
+Suppose PPPj is the parity of the j-th currency with a currency called international dollars, which may reflect any currency; however, the US dollar is the most commonly used.
+Then the international price Pi is defined as an international average of the prices of the i-th commodity in various countries.
 Prices in these countries are expressed in their national currencies.
-Geary-Khamis method solves this by using national prices after conversion into a common currency using the purchasing power parities (PPP).
-Hence, the international price, Pi of i-th commodity is defined as:
+The Geary–Khamis method solves this by using national prices after conversion into a common currency using the purchasing power parities (PPP).
+Hence, the international price, Pi of the i-th commodity, is defined as: